feremabraz/osric-engine/README.md

 # OSRIC Engine and Game(s)

 OSRIC, short for Old School Reference and Index Compilation, is a fantasy role-playing game system and a remake of the 1st edition of Advanced Dungeons & Dragons (AD&D).
+The present game is a technical remake of Ultima Underworld.

 ![Preview](README.webp)